catherinesmiley/cli-project/README.md

 ## Usage

 Use this CLI app to view the most recent 30 giveaways for fiction novels on Goodreads!
+Run `bin/run` to run the program.

 ## Development

 You can run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bin/run` to run the program!

 ## Contributing